emfresh2o/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. [√] In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    -->> useRouteMatch is a type of hook used in React Router which provides access to the `match’ property to the URL without rendering a `Route` component.

-1. How would you explain form validation to someone who has never programmed before?
+2. [√]How would you explain form validation to someone who has never programmed before?
+    -->> In programming, web apps consist of pages that needs information for signing up or login in.
+This pages especially have forms that users are required to put in required information.
+As a developer we build the form and test the functions, validate it, then display the error for users to see what is required, incase they mistype or put in a wrong information, and this is called `Form Validation’.

-1. In 1-2 sentences, define end to end testing.
+3. [√]In 1-2 sentences, define end to end testing.
+    -->> End-to-end testing is a technique that developers used to test if the web app is working from beginning to end, and ensuring that the application is behaving the way is should be, that all components and dependencies is working together smoothly as expected.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [√] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [√] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [√] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [√] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [√] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [√] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements